-Sustainability is of paramount importance to the Group.
-We are committed to develop and secure a sustainable future while maintaining an equitable balance between the expectations of a wide range of stakeholders while continuing to create value for our shareholders.
+Ralco Corporation Bhd and its subsidiaries ("Group") are cognisant of the importance of sustainability in doing the business.
+We are committed to develop and secure a sustainable future while maintaining an equitable balance between the expectations of a wide range of stakeholders and continuing to create value for our shareholders.
 To ensure our sustainability efforts are focused on issues that matter most to our stakeholders, we have categorised our commitment into three (3) core pillars: